 The Velveteen Rabbit by Margery Williams (1922)

-The Velveteen Rabbit is a heartwarming tale about a simple, stuffed rabbit who experiences the joy of a child’s love on Christmas morning, only to be forgotten and relegated to a toy closet afterwards.
-Despite feeling left out and mocked by newer mechanical toys, the rabbit finds solace and wisdom in an old Skin Horse who teaches him that being real isn’t about fancy mechanisms or glossy appearances, but about the unconditional love of a child.
+The Velveteen Rabbit is a heartwarming tale about a simple, stuffed rabbit who experiences the joy of a child’s love on Christmas morning, only to be forgotten and relegated to a toy closet afterward.
+Despite feeling left out and mocked by newer mechanical toys, the rabbit finds solace and wisdom in an old Skin Horse who teaches him that being real isn’t about fancy mechanisms or glossy appearances but about the unconditional love of a child.
 Ultimately, this story is about the significance of love, honesty, and friendship.

 Hercule Poirot’s Christmas by Agatha Christie